 Radiation and chemotherapy in combination

-Radiation may improve the effects of chemotherapy.
+Radiation may improve how well chemotherapy works.
 In turn, chemotherapy may improve the effects of radiation.
-Protocols are being develops to find the most effective use of chemotherapy and radiation.
+Procedures are being developed to find the most effective use of chemotherapy and radiation.

 This method uses external beam radiation therapy or other types of radiation during surgery to treat certain cancers.
 The benefit of this method is that less tissue is exposed to radiation.
-The target area can be directly viewed, and a more effective dose of radiation may be used.
-The use of intraoperative irradiation, along with surgery, external beam therapy, or chemotherapy, has been shown to improve the outcome of cancer treatment in some cases.
+The target area can be directly looked at, and a more effective dose of radiation may be used.
+Intraoperative irradiation can improve cancer treatment in some cases when used along with surgery, external beam therapy, or chemotherapy.

 Stereotactic irradiation (radiosurgery)